openfin/Hyperblotter/README.md

 ```
 $ cd Hyperblotter
 ```
 if Node and NPM are not installed, insatll them from [here](https://nodejs.org/en/).
+Node version 4.2.1 or higher is required.

 Install dependencies: